 Since the COVID-19 public health emergency, Telehealth visits and video appointments with physicians have been prevalent.

-First Appointment – The first meeting is useful for conducting initial screening of your health and determining if you need any additional information, health records, or primary care physician’s approval.
+First Appointment – The first meeting is helpful in conducting initial screening of your health and determining if you need any additional information, health records, or a primary care physician’s approval.
 Sometimes you will be asked to meet with another specialist in the event you have obesity-related comorbidities, like sleep apnea, cardiovascular disease, or gastroesophageal reflux disease (GERD).